tduyng/tduyng.github.io/content/blog/2020-07-05-rails-5-or-rails-6/index.md

 +++
 title = "Rails 5 or Rails 6 ?"
 description = "Trying to Decide Between Rails 5 and Rails 6?
-Let's Compare!" date = 2020-07-05
+Let's Compare!" template = "post.html"

-[taxonomies]
-categories = ["DEVELOPMENT"]
+date = 2020-07-05
 tags = ["ruby", "rails"]
+generate_feed = false

 [extra]
 comment = false
 reaction = true
+toc = true
+copy = true
 img = "/img/post-cover.webp"
-outdate_alert = true
-outdate_alert_days = 365
 +++

 What version of rails you use in your projects, today?

 At [THP](https://www.thehackingproject.org/), when we start learning rails, we are required to install rails version 5.2.3.
 But I when I see that the new version of rails has been released is already 6.0.
 So we have posed a question for our technical manager of [THP](https://www.thehackingproject.org/):

 Why we don't install directly the version rails 6.0?